 Those heading to work in Turkey may be pleasantly surprised by the size of an average expat salary for middle managers offered in this country.
 The pleasure of the Mediterranean lifestyle is considerably enhanced by a hefty $266,298 a year.

-Our Work and Live in Turkey guide can help you understand more about possible career opportunities in Turkey and how to get a work permit there.
+Our Living in Turkey Guide can help you understand more about life and potential opportunities in Turkey.

 If you are moving down under for work through your company, you can potentially earn as much as $264,963 a year.
 It’s the second-largest expat package in the Asia Pacific.
 Benefit costs in Australia are not among the highest, the taxes, however, will eat a lot of your package.

 If you are not employed by an international company that have an office in Australia, and yet really want to work there, there are ways to immigrate as a professional person.

 Australia is constantly looking for skilled people of certain professions, and the immigration procedures are quite clear.
 This is How to Find a Great Job in Australia and Get an Employer-Sponsored Visa.
 Just follow the plan, and you will succeed.